ErayBahar/steammarketscraper/README.md

 It lets you:
 - Monitor **lowest sell** and **highest buy** prices
 - Track **any skin, agent, or item** using `item_nameid`
-- Build a sniper or alert system for undervalued listings
+- Get Telegram alerts when a sell order is below a buy order (sniping opportunity)

 ---